 Remember when concrete floors were only found in garages, basements, and warehouses?
-They slowly made their way in houses everywhere, as decorative concrete has become one of the most popular choices when it comes to elegant finishes.
+They slowly made their way into homes everywhere, as decorative concrete has become one of the most popular choices when it comes to elegant finishes.

 Extremely durable and versatile, it is often associated with strength and immortality.
 This is why most people are surprised whenever concrete floor maintenance is brought up.